After your exams

 How will I receive my results?

 Your online exam work will be marked and moderated (reviewed and checked) in accordance with the standard procedures.
-Semester 1 marks will be released via the MyResults page from Monday 22 to Wednesday 24 February 2021.
+Semester 1 marks will be released via the MyResults page in Week 3 of Semester 2 (from Monday to Wednesday).
 You will receive an email when your results are available to view.

 Generic feedback on students' performance in the exams will be provided in the standard way.

 Please note that marks awarded in Semester 1 are provisional and will not have the Safety Nets applied yet.
-Semester 1 marks will be reviewed again and finalised using the University's Undergraduate and Postgraduate Taught Safety Nets (and in consultation with relevant external examiners) at the examination boards following Semester 2 (June/July 2021).
+Semester 1 marks will be reviewed again and finalised using the University's Undergraduate and Postgraduate Taught Safety Nets (and in consultation with relevant external examiners) at the examination boards following Semester 2 (June/July) and, for PGT students, Semester 3 (October/November).

 Regulation XIV describes the circumstances under which a student can make an appeal against the decisions of an academic board.
 Follow the link for a detailed explanation of academic appeals.